 Armed Forces Personnel & Dependents Stationed in Monmouth County

 This group is eligible for the same rates as Monmouth County residents.
-Brookdale offers many special services to enlisted military and veterans; details are available in the Veterans section of this site.
+Brookdale offers many special services to enlisted military and veterans; details are available in the Veterans section of this website.

 About the 1098-T

 Each year that you are enrolled in classes for which you earn credits, Brookdale is required to provide you with a 1098-T statement.
 The 1098-T contains information you will need when filing your federal tax return.
 It is also needed in order to qualify for any available educational tax credits such as the Lifetime Learning or Hope Tax Credit.

 For details on these tax credits, or how to use the amounts listed on your statement, consult either a qualified tax preparer or IRS publication 970 titled “Tax Benefits for Education” – usually available on the web at www.irs.gov